Live Brent Crude Oil Price Chart

 ICE Brent Crude Futures (B)

 The world’s most liquid crude oil contract.
 1,000 barrels per contract.
 Cash settled against the ICE Brent Index.
 Front-month open interest typically exceeds 300,000 contracts.
-Trading hours: Sunday–Friday, nearly 24 hours.
+Trading hours: Sunday to Friday, nearly 24 hours.

 CME/NYMEX WTI Futures (CL)

 US benchmark crude futures, physically delivered at Cushing, Oklahoma.
 Highly correlated with Brent but reflects US-specific supply and storage conditions.
-Brent–WTI spread (typically $2–$5/bbl) is itself a tradeable instrument.
+The Brent-WTI spread is itself a tradeable instrument on both ICE and NYMEX.

 Micro WTI Crude Oil Futures (MCL)

 CME’s 100-barrel micro contract offers institutional-grade futures access with a fraction of the capital requirement.
-Ideal entry point for retail traders wanting futures exposure without full contract size.
+Ideal entry point for retail traders wanting futures exposure without full contract size risk.

 Available through brokers like IG, CMC Markets, and Pepperstone.
 Track Brent spot or futures prices with leverage.
 Subject to overnight financing charges.
 Suitable for short-term speculation, not long-term investment.